PhD at PThU

 Step 1.
 Get a master’s degree

-Everyone in possession of a master’s degree, can follow the PhD programme at PThU.
+Everyone in possession of a master’s degree, can apply for the PhD programme at PThU.
 If you are not in possession of a master’s degree yet, you must first obtain it.
 At the PThU, you can follow the one-year Master of Theology programme in Groningen.
 You can also start the PhD programme with a foreign master’s degree, but only if this degree has the same level as a Dutch master’s degree.

 Step 2.
 Apply for Initial Graduate School: PhD prospect

-If you are in possession of a master’s degree, you start your PhD programme starts by applying for the Initial Graduate School as a PhD prospect.
+If you are in possession of a master’s degree, you start your PhD programme by applying for the Initial Graduate School as a PhD prospect.
 The Initial Graduate School is a series of three courses (15 ECTS), which takes place in the autumn on Mondays and Tuesdays.
 The courses are: General Theological Research Skills, Research Management and Ethics and Research Proposal Development.
 During these courses, you will be supervised by Graduate School professors and your promotor in writing a research proposal, a data management plan and a training and supervision plan.

 You will also attend the yearly Graduate School meeting.
 This meeting offers you the opportunity to network with current PhD candidates, as well as experts from your field of study.